“What we have to learn to do, we learn by doing.”

 One of Clarkson's SPEED teams is the Chem-E-Car team, which designs and builds a shoebox-sized car powered by a chemical reaction.

 The Chem-E-Car team competes in events at the AIChE Regional and, if it qualifies, National conferences.
-For photographs from a recent AIChE Annual Meeting where Clarkson's team participated the Chem-E-Car competition, click here.
+For information about the Chem-E-Car Speed Project, click here.

 Clarkson University Chem-E-Car team places third in NorthEast Regional AIChE competition